JKupzig/ModelExperiment/README.md

 $^{1}$_Note that this information is used as integer in WaterGAP3, therefore, for small reservoirs with a surface area < 1km$^{2}$ a zero is written and within the simulation the vertical water balance of the reservoir is neglected._

-## Information of code
-The uploaded code is in the src-folder.
-Helper functions are placed in the src/helper-folder.
-The naming of the files is in line with the shown figures in Kupzig & Flörke (2025). **To create all figures used in the manuscript, create_figures.bat is provided.**

  ## References
  Addor, N., Nearing, G., Prieto, C., Newman, A. J., Le Vine, N., & Clark, M. P. (2018).
 A Ranking of Hydrological Signatures Based on Their Predictability in Space.
 Water Resources Research, 54(11), 8792–8812. https://doi.org/10.1029/2018WR022606